saran-surya/the-traveller/README.md

-# pollution-moniter
+# The-Traveller
-An Android app to monitor pollution.
+An Android app to report the Timings of bus travel.